microsoft/vcpkg-docs/vcpkg/get_started/get-started-msbuild.md

 zone_pivot_groups: shell-selections
 author: data-queue
 ms.author: danshaw2
-ms.date: 01/10/2024
+ms.date: 07/11/2024
 ms.topic: tutorial
 ---

 # Tutorial: Install and use packages with MSBuild in Visual Studio

-This tutorial shows you how to create a C++ "Hello World" program that uses the `fmt` library with MSBuild, vcpkg and Visual Studio.
-You'll install dependencies, configure, build, and run a simple application.
+This tutorial shows you how to create a C++ "Hello World" program that uses the `fmt` library with MSBuild, vcpkg, and Visual Studio.
+You'll install dependencies, configure the project, build, and run a simple application.

-## Prerequisites:
+## Prerequisites

 - [Visual Studio](<https://visualstudio.microsoft.com/downloads/>) with C++ development workload
 - [Git](<https://git-scm.com/downloads>)